 - Optionally remove query strings from canonical URL (like

 Additional Pro Features

-- Workaround for broken SEF URL paths (see below)
+- Workaround for broken SEF URL paths (see "com_content" section below)

 - Cleanup <head> (automatically remove unnecessary canonical link tags)

 - Use Joomla!'s <base> path as canonical path

 (per domain(s) for one year - 15 months on renewal)